NSchrading/stardew_reactions/README.md

 # stardew_reactions
-A simple app that provides reactions to gifts like villager reactions in stardew valley
+A simple godot app that provides reactions to gifts like villager reactions in stardew valley